mongodb/specifications/source/auth/auth.rst

 specified and has not been negotiated for that credential:

-- If the connection handshake results indicate the server version is 4.0 or later, drivers MUST send a new ``isMaster`` negotiation command for the credential to determine the default authentication mechanism.
+- If the connection handshake results indicate the server version is 4.0 or later, drivers MUST send a new ``hello`` or legacy hello negotiation command for the credential to determine the default authentication mechanism.

-- Otherwise, when the server version is earlier than 4.0, the driver MUST select a default authentication mechanism for the credential following the instructions for when the ``saslSupportedMechs`` field is not present in an ``isMaster`` response.
+- Otherwise, when the server version is earlier than 4.0, the driver MUST select a default authentication mechanism for the credential following the instructions for when the ``saslSupportedMechs`` field is not present in a legacy hello response.

 Caching credentials in SCRAM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~